tormi/WunderWay/how/startanewproject.md

 For project management tools, we use [Rally](https://www.rallydev.com/).

-Steve Hunton shows rally who's boss for us, so if you need help creating a Project in Rally, he's the man to ask.
+Steve Hunton shows Rally who's boss for us, so if you need help creating a Project in Rally, he's the man to ask.

 ### GitHub integration